alpaka-group/llama/docs/pages/mappings.rst

 Mappings
 ========

 One of the core tasks of LLAMA is to map an address from the array and record dimensions to some address in the allocated memory space.
 This is particularly challenging if the compiler shall still be able to optimize the resulting memory accesses (vectorization, reordering, aligned loads, etc.).
 The compiler needs to **understand** the semantic of the mapping at compile time.
 Otherwise the abstraction LLAMA provides will perform poorly.
-Thus, mappings are compile time parameters to LLAMA's views.
+Thus, mappings are compile time parameters to LLAMA's views (and e.g. not hidden behind a virtual dispatch).
-LLAMA provides a manifold of such mappings and users are also free to write their own mappings.
+LLAMA provides several ready-to-use mappings, but users are also free to supply their own mappings.

 .. image:: ../images/mapping.svg